charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

     return LR.coef_[0]  #simple estimate of rate of change per year
 ```

-Now the function `temperature_coefficient_plot` queries the specified data and produces a geographic scatterplot.
+The function `temperature_coefficient_plot` queries the specified data and produces a geographic scatterplot.
 The location of each point is the location of the station and the color is based on the estimate of yearly change in temperature at the station in the given time interval.

 ```python
 def temperature_coefficient_plot(country, year_begin, year_end, month, min_obs, **kwargs):